Trump dismisses fears of long-lasting trade war; China sees severe global impact

 In June, China issued a travel advisory warning Chinese tourists about the risks of traveling to the United States, citing concerns about gun violence, robberies and thefts.

-Air China (601111.SS) said on Tuesday it was suspending its flights on the Beijing-Honolulu route starting on Aug.
+Air China said on Tuesday it was suspending its flights on the Beijing-Honolulu route starting on Aug.
 27, following a review of its network.

 China’s commerce ministry also announced that its companies had stopped buying U.S. agricultural products in retaliation against Washington’s latest tariff threat.